oschweitzer/learning-resources/angular_lesson.md

 **So, first, why do we need state management ?**

 In Angular, we could say that each component manage its own state and that's fine for small applications.
-But, when you have a big application and you need to share data between multiple components it's hard to know to know where a state should live.
+But, when you have a big application, and you need to share data between multiple components it's hard to know where a state should live.
 One of the main issue that these state management tools solve is data sharing between components that are far away in the component tree.
 You don't want to pass data through all the components in the tree when only two components should be concerned.
 Here is when a state management tool could be useful.

 **Ok, so now let see what is a state management tool and how does it work ?**